crispthinking/rust-workshop/presentation-notes/04-Fearless Concurrency.md

 A lot of rust code uses iterator adapters like `map`, `filter` and so on.
-Because of the strict guarantees about what the lambdas passed to each operation can do making code mukli-threaded is often as simple as changing `iter()` to `par_iter()` with Rayon.
+Because of the strict guarantees about what the lambdas passed to each operation can do making code multi-threaded is often as simple as changing `iter()` to `par_iter()` with Rayon.

 ```